jube-home/jube/README.md

 # About Jube

 Jube is open-source transaction and event monitoring software.
-Jube implements real-time data wrangling, artificial intelligence, decision making and case management.
+Jube implements real-time data wrangling, artificial intelligence, decision-making and case management.
 Jube is particularly strong when implemented in fraud and abuse detection use cases.

 Data wrangling is real-time.
 Data wrangling is directed via a series of rules created using either a point-and-click